dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 #### Point to Resources

 The library uses [`engineResourcePaths`]({{ site.api }}index.html#engineresourcepaths) to locate required Dynamsoft `node` dependencies by pointing to the location of the resources on your web server.
 The library also uses `scannerViewConfig.cameraEnhancerUIPath` similarly to set the path for the HTML UI template of the `ScannerView`.
+The included sample server at `dev-server/index.js` can serve local files for this demonstration.
 Later steps will place both the `node` dependencies and the HTML template in the local `dist` directory.
 Therefore, set `engineResourcePaths` in the MDS constructor to point to the local `dist` directory (along with setting your license key, and all other configurations):

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({